-Root CA Private Keys MUST NOT be used to sign Certificates except in the following cases:
+Private Keys corresponding to Root Certificates MUST NOT be used to sign Certificates except in the following cases:

-1. Self-signed Certificates to represent the Root CA itself;

-2. Certificates for Subordinate CAs and Cross Certificates;
+- 1. Self-signed Certificates to represent the Root CA itself; - 2.
+Certificates for Subordinate CAs and Cross Certificates;

-3. Certificates for infrastructure purposes (e.g. administrative role certificates, internal CA operational device certificates, and OCSP Response verification Certificates);
+3. Certificates for infrastructure purposes (administrative role certificates, internal CA operational device certificates); and